 10 Most Famous Pharaohs of Egypt

-As a pharaoh, Menes also founded the ancient royal capital of Egypt (Memphis) on a reclaimed territory.
-History lists the worship of gods and practice of sacrifices as some cultural influences of Menes.
-After 62 years of ruling Egypt, Menes was eventually killed by a hippopotamus.
+As pharaoh, Menes also founded the ancient royal capital of Egypt – called Memphis – on a reclaimed territory.
+Historians and archeologists list the worship of gods and practice of sacrifices as some cultural influences of Menes.
+After 62 years of ruling Egypt, Menes was believed to have been killed by a hippopotamus.

 Our pick for second most famous pharaoh of Egypt has to be Tutankhamun.
 Tutankhamun’s reign started from 1333 to 1323 BC.
-For some historians, he is popularly regarded as the most famous and greatest Pharaoh of Egypt.
+For some historians, he is popularly regarded as the most famous and greatest pharaoh of Egypt.
 Tutankhamun belonged to the 18th Dynasty.
-He came to the throne around the age of 8 to 9 years.
+He came to the throne around the age of 8/9.
 Historians state that King Tut died before he turned 20.

 The secret gold-filled tomb of Tutankhamun was discovered in the early 1920s.
 It became one of the most popular archaeological finds in the 20th century.
-The Pharaoh is linked with a glossy death mask of gold.
-The name Tutankhamun means, a living image of Amun (Supreme god of the Egyptian Pantheon).
-His father was Akhenaten.
+The Pharaoh Tutankhanun is linked with a glossy death mask of gold, which was discovered in his tomb, along with several other remarkable treasures.
+The name Tutankhamun means, a living image of Amun (the supreme god of the Egyptian Pantheon).
+His father was Akhenaten (also known as the heretic pharaoh – see below).
 Tutankhamun reversed a lot of rules instituted by his father.

-Among the various pharaohs of Egypt, Ramses II was a king of strength and he formed an army of more than 100 thousand members.
-Having left a great legacy behind, Egyptians have named about nine other Pharaohs after him.
-It is for these reasons why Ramses II is considered one of the most pharaohs of Egypt.
+Among the various pharaohs of Egypt, Ramses II was a king of strength and he formed an army of more than hundred thousand members.
+Having left a great legacy behind, Egyptians have named about nine other pharaohs after him.
+It is for these reasons why Ramses II is considered one of the greatest pharaohs of Egypt.
 Historians estimate that Ramses II lived for about 90 years before his death.
-His tomb is in the Valley of Kings.
+He was succeeded to the throne by his thirteenth son, Merneptah.
+His tomb was first buried in the Valley of Kings.
 His body was later exhumed and kept in a museum.

 The fourth famous Egyptian pharaoh on our list is Thutmose III.
 This pharaoh reigned over Egypt from about 1479 to 1425 BC.
 He was the 6th Pharaoh of the 18th Egyptian Dynasty.
-Thutmose III takes other names such as Napoleon of the ancient Egypt.
+Owing to his insatiable thirst for power and dominance, Thutmose III has often been referred to as “the Napoleon of ancient Egypt” by modern scholars and egyptologists.
 His first taste of power was when he co-ruled Egypt for twenty-two years with his stepmother by name, Hatshepsut.

 Queen Hatshepsut was a female Pharaoh during the 18th Dynasty.
 Among the few female pharaohs of Egypt, Hatshepsut certainly comes out tops.
-Being the 5th pharaoh in the dynasty, her remarkable reign earned her the nickname “Foremost of Noble Ladies”.
-Hatshepsut reign spanned from 1479 to 1458 BC.
-She stood in Thutmose II’s place when Thutmose III was too young to rule after the death of his father.
+Being the 5th pharaoh in the dynasty, her remarkable reign earned her the epithet “Foremost of Noble Ladies”.
+Hatshepsut’s reign spanned from 1479 to 1458 BC.
+She stood in Thutmose II’s place when Thutmose III was too young to rule following the death of his father.

-Her rise to power witnessed the construction of important buildings and many sculptures.
-Egyptians lived in peace and harmony during her time in the royal kingdom.
+Her rise to power witnessed the construction of important buildings and many magnificent sculptures.
+Also, Egyptians lived in peace and harmony during her time on the throne.
 Even though, her reign was highly successful, her successor Thutmose III displaced all her images from temples after her death.
-She gets on this list of famous pharaohs for her sheer bravery and finesse in dealing with the tense political situation during her reign.
+She gets on this list of famous pharaohs for her sheer bravery and finesse in dealing with the tense political situation (largely male-dominated as well) during her reign.

 Queen Cleopatra VII was a female pharaoh of Egypt who was the last ruler to come from the Ptolemaic dynasty.
-She was a descendant of an ancient ruler of Egypt, Ptolemy I, an associate of Alexander the Great.
+She was a descendant of an ancient ruler of Egypt, Ptolemy I, who was an associate of Alexander the Great.
 Her reign lasted from about 51 to 30 BC.
-She had the privilege of ruling Egypt before the Roman Empire made them a province of Rome.
+Cleopatra had the privilege of ruling Egypt before the Roman Empire made the land of Egypt a province of Rome.

 Cleopatra was a woman of beauty and intelligence.
-She had romantic connections with leaders of Rome; Julius Caesar and Mark Antony.
-Cleopatra succeeded her father Ptolemy XII when he died in 51 BC.
+She had romantic connections with leaders of Rome, including Julius Caesar and Mark Antony.
+Cleopatra came to power after succeeding her father Ptolemy XII when he died in 51 BC.
 She co-ruled Egypt with her brother Ptolemy XIII.

 Coming in eight on the list of most famous pharaohs of Egypt is Pharaoh Djoser.
 This pharaoh was also known as Zoser.
 He was the second pharaoh of the third Dynasty whose tenure lasted around 2700 to 2600 BC.
 Djoser was the first pharaoh to live in Memphis – the royal capital of Egypt.
 This is located southwest of Cairo, present-day Egypt.
 Djoser’s reign saw the construction magnificent structures such as of the first step pyramid: the flat rectangular structure which houses the six-step pyramid.